osuosl/timesync/source/draft_api.rst

 In addition, each user has a role within each project to which they belong:

 * member
-* data viewer
+* spectator
 * project manager

-These roles exist independently (for example, a user may be only a data viewer, or may be a member and manager but not viewer), and are defined by their
+These roles exist independently (for example, a user may be only a spectator, or may be a member and manager but not viewer), and are defined by their
 permissions:

 * a member has permission to write time entries
-* a data viewer may view time entries
+* a spectator may view time entries
 * a project manager may update the project information

 A user may be a member, viewer, and/or manager of multiple projects, and a project